fcrepo4-labs/fcrepo4-tests/README.md

 Also, this is doing a cursory test.
 It relies on the response from Fedora and does not verify changes to the RDF.

+Note: in order to test authorization, please first verify that your Fedora repository in configured to use authorization.
+Check the `repository.json` in use, and verify that the `security` block contains a `providers` list such as:

+    "providers" : [
+        { "classname" : "org.fcrepo.auth.common.ServletContainerAuthenticationProvider" }
+    ]

 ## Usage

 Edit the `config` file and review the default variables to ensure the tests are pointing at your repository.